mlswg/mls-protocol/draft-ietf-mls-protocol.md

 An external proposal MUST be sent as a PublicMessage object, since the sender will not have the keys necessary to construct a PrivateMessage object.

+Some types of proposal cannot be sent by an `external` sender.
+Among the proposal types defined in this document, only the following types may be sent by an `external` sender:

+* `add`
+* `remove`
+* `psk`
+* `reinit`
+* `group_context_extensions`

+Messages from `external` senders containing proposal types other than the above MUST be rejected as malformed.
+New proposal types defined in the future MUST define whether they may be sent by `external` senders.
+A column is defined in the relevant IANA registry ({{mls-proposal-types}}) to reflect this property.

 #### External Senders Extension